-- Also, John had to file a bankruptcy 5 years ago that remains on his credit.
+Also, John had to file bankruptcy 5 years ago that remains on his credit:

 - Beneath the surface, what is the real reason why John has reached out to you?

-- What is John and his wife discussing in private?
+- What are John and his wife discussing in private?

-- Pain is a strong a motivator to act.
+- Pain is a strong motivator to act

 So how does a loan officer extract this vital and personal information from a client who isn’t all that keen on sharing his deeper secrets or even shame?